MSc Psychological Research Methods

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

-Our Psychological Research Methods course combines training in psychological theory with practical skills development - a modern approach to studying mind and behaviour preparing you for a future career in psychology.
+Our Psychological Research Methods course combines training in psychological theory with practical research skills development - a modern approach to studying mind and behaviour preparing you for a future career in psychology and psychology research.
 You’ll gain a thorough introduction to quantitative and qualitative research, the analysis and interpretation of data, and a critical, sceptical approach to psychological science.

 The unique feature of this course is flexibility - you’re free to investigate a wide range of topics across the discipline while maintaining a high standard of training.
 This encourages an understanding of different methods and perspectives within the field of Psychology helping you make choices which will benefit your future career.

 There are four degree pathways available:

 - Child Development